 Oh, and those adorable outfits you bought your newborn?
 Their resale value is approximately the same as used dental floss.
 Nada.
 How do I know?
 Because I’ve bought dozens of designer-brand baby and toddler outfits for a quarter or fifty cents over the years.

 Buying all those little items used definitely adds up, but the big expenses can add up even more.
 New cars, for instance, can lose up to 20 percent of their value within the first year and 60 percent within five years.
 Imagine how much you could save if you always replaced your vehicle with reasonably-priced used car and drove it into the ground.
 Doing so might also help you avoid being car-poor, a sad situation indeed.
+This is just one idea of many easy ways to save money, along with saving, learning how to earn extra money to pack away for emergency expenses is key to living more comfortably.
 There are also plenty of other reasons buying used is usually a good idea:

 You Can Resell Used Stuff For What You Paid